yuhu-/ebus/README.md

 ***Among tools:***

 **ebusread** interprets all incoming values ​​as eBUS data.
-As a console-based program, it accepts input from standard input via pipe as well as reading from files or a TCP socket.
 The data is checked for correctness and output to standard output.
-Various formatting options are available for attractive output.
-Dumping of binary values ​​is also supported.
+Reading from files, devices, pipes and TCP sockets is supported.

 **playground** a little helper for development.